RamiroIsaJ/ANSIS_GUI/README.md

-# ANSIS Control Interface
+# ANSIS Real-time control Interface
-ANSIS by **Analysis of cells Images using Segmentation methods for automatic control** is a GUI Interface programmed in *PYTHON* using PySimpleGUI for image segmentation and control growing process.
+ANSIS by **Analysis of cells Images using Segmentation methods in real time for automatic control** is a GUI Interface programmed in *PYTHON* using PySimpleGUI for image segmentation and control growing process.
 This is a test version 0.1.2

 ![image info](./src/ima1.png)